shalomb/code-mgmt-best-practices/PITCHME.md

 ## IaaC best practices

 - Treat all infrastructure as code |
+- The code is the authority/source of truth |
+- If the infrastructure tells a different story, a hotfix is needed |
+- Does your codebase tell a story?
+It should, a healthy one |
+- How do you improve the health of a codebase? |
+- Testing, More Testing, code review, better practices |
-- Allow rollbacks |
+- Allow rollbacks - things can go wrong |
+- Allow for hotfixing and development to happen simulatenously |
-- Use a workflow |
+- Use a workflow that supports your release strategy |
 - is a single branch model the best for your team? |
 - *Quite unlikely* |